 Founded in 1844, The Globe and Mail is a nationally distributed Canadian broadsheet newspaper, based in Toronto and printed in six cities across the country.
 With a weekly readership of 2,018,923 in 2015.

 Funded by / Ownership

 The Globe and Mail is owned by The Woodbridge Company Limited, which is a Canadian private holding company based in Toronto, and the principal and controlling shareholder (62.35%) of Thomson Reuters.
 The newspaper is funded through a subscription and advertising model.

 Analysis / Bias

 The Globe and Mail report local news through the use of field journalists, while World news is primarily syndicated via the Associated Press and Reuters.
-News headlines and articles contain minimal loaded words and are well sourced.
+News headlines and articles contain minimal loaded words and are well-sourced.
 However, editorials do utilize sensational headlines: No Justin Trudeau Shouldn’t go Grovelling to Saudi Arabia.
-Editorially, The Globe and Mail has a history of endorsing slightly more conservative candidates than liberal.
+Editorially, The Globe and Mail have a history of endorsing slightly more conservative candidates than liberal.
 Finally, a Reuters institute survey found that 66% of respondents trust their news coverage and 13% do not, ranking them #6 in trust among the major English language Canadian news providers.
 In general, they report news factually and with a right-leaning political bias.

 Overall, we rate The Globe and Mail slightly Right-Center biased due to editorial positions and High for factual reporting based on proper sourcing.
 (7/27/2016) Updated (D. Van Zandt 8/10/2018)